ministryofjustice/fb-automated-tests/readme.md

 * `SKIP_EMAIL`

+#### Skipping save and return functionality

+Save and return tests can be skipped by setting

+* `SKIP_SAVE_RETURN`

+If no values have been provided for the email testing setvices, the save and return tests will be skipped automatically.

 ### IMPORTANT: Mailosaur & Notify

 Annoyingly, we are only on a trial Mailosaur plan which expires after a month.
 When you create a new account,